-At the present time, no interferences between MIRO and other instruments or subsystems have been definitely established, although disturbances are occasionally seen in the data that could be due to some sort of interference.
-It is intended to perform further analysis in order to settle this issue.
-Also, the following is a candidate for possible interference and should be closely monitored during MIRO operations:
+At the present time, no interferences between MIRO and other instruments or subsystems have been definitely established, although disturbances are occasionally seen in the data that could be due to interference.
+It is intended to continue to monitor the MIRO data during periods of operation for signs of interference from other instruments or from the spacecraft.
+No restrictions need to be placed on the MIRO instrument because of interference from other instruments or the spacecraft.